garrekstemo/pistachio/ReadMe.md

 3. bare vibration mode -> plot the spectrum and perform fitting
 4. single polariton spectrum -> plot and perform fitting

 Command line arguments include, input file or directory, output directory, upper and lower wave number bound (for truncating data to perform fitting).
+An example input might look like

+`python polariton_processing.py -B 2000 2400 -T /Users/../data/out/1.0M_WCO6_in_Hexane /Users/../data/out/`

 ### How to name files and folders for experiments